 Places to visit near No:16 Chambres d’hotes within 1 hour's drive

-No:16 Chambre D'Hotes has been open since May but was not completed (final room) until the beginning of July.
+No:16 Chambre D'Hotes has been open since May 2017 but was not completed (final room) until the beginning of July, the official opening on 9th July was attended by the Mairie of Tessy and many other local guests.

 About a 30 minute drive from No:16 is a beach town called St Martin Brehal.
 Here you will have to take off your socks and shoes, roll up your jeans, take your bucket and pick up the 'Coquilles Saint Jacques' (Scallops) and mussels which are easily found on this beach!

-Tessy sur Vire is a small village on the outskirts of Saint Lo, it is steeped in history about the War, having been occupied by the German Secret Police until it was liberated by the Americans in 1944
+Tessy sur Vire is a small village on the outskirts of Saint Lo, it is steeped in history about the War, having been occupied by the German Secret Police until it was liberated by the Americans in 1944.
+If you are interested in the War, please ask Katie to give you a copy of the report from the 'Battle of Tessy' and local photographs of the town in 1944.
+In addition Katie has in her possession her uncle's letters home during WW2, they are very precious to the family who have agreed that they should be here at No:16 for other enthusiasts to read. (ask Katie to view).

 Close by is Moyen, where there is a chocolate factory and they do tours on a Thursday morning.
 They also have a shop on site which is open most days.

-Saint Lo is about 14km away, it is a large spread out town, with lots of small shops and patisseries!
+Saint Lo is about 14km away, a walled city, it is a large spread out town, with lots of small shops and patisseries!
 It hosts a farmers market on Friday and Saturday mornings, which is excellent, fresh fish, cheese and dairy from the local farms etc. On Saturdays there is also a mix of flowers, plants, clothes and bric a brac.
+The 'Zone Industriel' is at Agneaux and there are a lot of large shops etc. St Lo is also very famous for the Haras National Horse shows, and sales, there is a small museum in Stable 5 which also houses exhibitions and has many of the coaches and carriages pulled by the horses in the very early 19th century.
+Funnily enough, many of the coachworks were in fact English!

 If you want a shopping Mall, then MONDEVILLE at Caen is probably the biggest in the area, but it is not a closed in Mall, it is more of a very large precinct.
 Caen also is home to the newest WWII Museum.